 The route will utilise the existing dirt trails and tracks that run alongside (and/or in close proximity to) the broad-gauge branch-line between Castlemaine and Maldon.

-The race begins with a speedy exit from the Old Castlemaine Gaol before encountering a short sharp climb up Charles Street to get the legs and lungs burning.
+The race begins with a speedy exit from the Old Castlemaine Gaol and left onto Bowden Street before encountering a short sharp climb up Forest Street to get the legs and lungs burning.
 This effort is rewarded with a fast descent down Reckleben St and Chapmans Rd before the bitumen runs out and the dirt trails begin.

 The course rapidly approaches the Walmer State Forest where, for those brave enough to enter the "Long Course" category, you will be diverted off the main route onto some sweet singletrack behind the KR Castlemaine Factory before reconnecting with the main race near Sawmill Road.
 Consider it Part A of your race handicap!